pykale/pykale/examples/digits_dann_lightn/README.md

 * kale.utils.seed: rename to set_seed?
 May be confusing when using multipe seeds
 * The ADA code will write multiple results in a CSV, not essentail here
 * cfg.OUTPUT.PB_FRESH: set to 0 at batch mode; nonzero at interactive mode
+* To standardise example file structures
+* What to keep here